 Day 1: Arrival, Reykjanes peninsula

-You’re in Iceland!
-Assuming you’ve rented a car (which I absolutely reccomend), from the airport you should take the free shuttle to the rental agencies area where you will be given your keys.
-For your first day in Iceland I’d recommend staying overnight in the airport vicinity, as the famous Blue Lagoon is just a few km away.
+Assuming you’ve rented a car (which is highly recommended if not mandatory), from the airport you’ll take the free shuttle to the rental agencies’ area, where you will be given your keys.
+For your first day in Iceland, I’d recommend staying overnight near the Blue Lagoon.

-Afterward, head over to the Reykjanesviti lighthouse, an iconic historic structure sitting on an equally iconic and imposing location.
+Afterwards, head over to the Reykjanesviti lighthouse, an iconic historic structure sitting on an equally iconic and imposing location.
 The land around the lighthouse is called Gunnuhver and is very geothermally active, filled with all sorts of bubbling pools and hot springs.
-There’s a wooden path that leads the way through all the different mud pools, which makes the area very fun to explore.
+There’s a wooden path that leads the way through all the different mud pools.

 Total driving time today: 1 hour

-From Hallgrímskirkja it’s just a couple of minutes to Laugavegur, the city’s main street.
-Stroll along and check out all the cute little Icelandic houses, as well as all the lively and hipster-looking cafès and pubs.
-If you’re down for something equally weird and fun, visit the famous Phallological Museum of Iceland, aka the Penis Museum.
+From Hallgrímskirkja, it’s just a couple of minutes to Laugavegur, the city’s main street.
+Go for a stroll to check out the local architecture and very aesthetic-looking cafès.
+If you’re up for something more weird, visit the famous Phallological Museum of Iceland, aka the Penis Museum.

-When it’s about 3 pm, walk back to your car and head to the Árbær open-air museum.
-Here you’ll get a glimpse of what Iceland used to look like in 19th and 20th century, and more importantly, you’ll be able to see the first turf houses of your trip.
+When it’s around 3 pm, get back to your car and head to the Árbær open-air museum.
+Here you’ll get a glimpse of what Iceland used to look like in the 19th and 20th centuries, and more importantly, you’ll be able to see the first turf houses of your trip.

-At this point it’ll be time to leave the city behind and start your exciting road tripping adventure.
-Venture out into the Icelandic unique landscape and head to the Þingvellir National Park, where you’ll be able to walk between the Eurasian and North American tectonic plates.
+After this visit, you’ll leave the city behind and start your exciting road tripping adventure.
+Venture into the unique Icelandic landscape and head to the Þingvellir National Park area.
+Tomorrow you’ll finally be able to walk between the Eurasian and North American tectonic plates.

 Total driving time today: 3 hours